MEDIA ADVISORY: Why would someone with dementia refuse care?

 Teepa Snow, a leading educator and advocate for those living with dementia, will address these questions at the 33rd Geriatric Medicine Refresher Day on May 1, 2019 in London, Ont.
 At the conference, Snow will describe why people with dementia may refuse or resist care from health professionals and family members.
 She will also demonstrate what verbal and physical skills can improve these interactions, eventually lessening the refusal or resistance to care.

-This one-day conference – attended by physicians, pharmacists, nurses and health care professionals – is hosted by St. Joseph’s Health Care London’s Specialized Geriatric Services in collaboration with Western University’s Schulich School of Medicine & Dentistry.
+This one-day conference is hosted by St. Joseph’s Health Care London’s Specialized Geriatric Services in collaboration with Western University’s Schulich School of Medicine & Dentistry.
 For a full rundown of the sessions, check out the conference web page.

 Teepa Snow will be available for media interviews between 12:30 pm - 1 pm.

 Media are asked to pre-arrange interviews with the contact listed below.

 Geriatric Medicine Refresher Day

 When: Wednesday, May 1, 2019 from 8:30 am to 4 pm